dbpedia/distributed-extraction-framework/README.md

 ### Testing
 Please see the [wiki page for Testing](https://github.com/dbpedia/distributed-extraction-framework/wiki/Testing) for detailed instructions on how to verify outputs of the distributed extraction framework by comparing them with that of the original.

+[1]: The soon-to-be-merged pull request at https://github.com/dbpedia/distributed-extraction-framework/pull/53 will allow the InfoboxExtractor to run (ie. we can now run all extractors!) but the output will contain some Quads with duplicate `propertyUri`.
+This is because InfoboxExtractor maintains state in a `HashMap` to filter duplicates, and this does not work in a distributed setting.
+We can add a post-processing job later that does a group-and-filter of the infobox output dataset.